philippmayrth/IISProcessInt/README.md

 filtered 0to3 stars

 ### ⛔️ Hypothesis AB10: The case attributes (customer location, customer type, pizza type, pizza size, ...) have a direct influence on rating or revenue
 Reject: Tested with HypothesisNotebooks/HA10.ipynb using a random forrest algo trained by using the attributes as features.
 Each feature has a neglectable influence on the output.

+### Hypothesis AB20: The variant key in the attributes referes to different ways the process can be run through
+select count(*)
+from Pizza_Event e
+left join Pizza_Case c on e._CASE_KEY = c._CASE_KEY
+where Variant = 5
+order by sorting
+Returns 0